PlasmaPy/PlasmaPy/docs/install.rst

 :guilabel:`Add`, enter ``https://conda.anaconda.org/conda-forge``, and
 click on :guilabel:`Update channels` and then :guilabel:`Update index`.

 ..
+Is conda-forge now being added by default?
+..
 Is clicking on `Update index` actually necessary?

 Next, while on the :guilabel:`Environments` tab, select the environment